Medically Reviewed by Evan Frisbee, DMD on March 11, 2021

 These might help if you feel thin lips and fine lines are dimming your smile.
 Hyaluronic acid fillers can plump them up.
 They can also pad the creases that run from your nose to the corners of the mouth.

 A Botox injection can smooth out fine wrinkles around your lips, which are sometimes called "smoker’s lines."

 If you smoke, stop!
 Quitting will help keep those lines from coming back.

 If your teeth are chipped, broken, cracked, or badly stained, bonding can be an easy fix.
 It can also be used to fill small gaps between teeth.

 Your dentist applies a tooth-colored resin and then molds it like putty to your tooth.
-He then uses a high-intensity light or laser to harden the material.
-In the final step he polishes the new bonded tooth.
+They then use a high-intensity light to harden the material.
+In the final step they polish the new bonded tooth.